2004 Madrid train bombings: Trial

 Though the trial proceeded smoothly in its opening months, 14 of the 29 defendants began a hunger strike in May, protesting against the allegedly "unfair" role of political parties and media in the legal proceedings.
 Judge Javier Gómez Bermúdez refused to suspend the trial despite the strike, and the hunger strikers ended their fast on 21 May.

 The last hearing of the trial was held on 2 July 2007.

-Transcripts and videos of the hearings can be seen on datadiar.tv.

 On 31 October 2007, the Audiencia Nacional of Spain handed down its judgements.
 Of the 28 defendants in the trial, 21 were found guilty on a range of charges from forgery to murder.
-Two of the defendants were sentenced each to more than 40,000 years in prison.
+Two of the defendants were each sentenced to more than 40,000 years in prison.

+Jamal Zougam (born 5 October 1973) is one of the men convicted for the bombings.
+He was detained on 13 March 2004, accused of multiple counts of murder, attempted murder, stealing a vehicle, belonging to a terrorist organisation and four counts of carrying out terrorist acts.
+Spain's El País newspaper reported that three witnesses testified to seeing him leave a rucksack aboard one of the bombed trains, specifically, the one that exploded at Santa Eugenia station.
+Born in Morocco, Zougam owned a mobile phone shop in the Lavapiés neighborhood in Madrid called Nuevo Siglo (The New Century).
+He is believed to be the person who sold telephones which were used to detonate the bombs in the attack.
+He also reportedly helped construct the bombs and was one of the first to be arrested.

+On 31 October 2007, he was convicted of 191 charges of murder and 1,856 charges of attempted murder, and received a sentence of 42,922 years in confinement.
+A Spaniard, Emilio Suárez Trashorras, who supplied dynamite, stolen from a mine in Asturias in return for drugs – was sentenced to 34,715 years.
+Neither is expected to serve more than 40 years, which in 2007 was the maximum prison term under by Spanish law.